plone/documentation/develop/plone/forms/files.rst

 Simple upload form example
 ===========================

-The example below uses :doc:`five.grok </appendices/grok>`
-to declare the form schema and form.

 We use `plone.namedfile <https://pypi.python.org/pypi/plone.namedfile>`_
 for the upload field, which is a CSV file.
 We accept the upload and then process the file.